 - 1 clove garlic minced

 - 1 teaspoon Worcestershire sauce or soy sauce for vegetarian/vegan option

 - 2 teaspoons fresh thyme chopped, plus more for garnish

 - Salt and pepper to taste

 Heat olive oil in a pot over medium heat.
-Add onions and carrots and cook until onions are translucent, about 5-7 minutes.
-Add garlic and cook for another minute.
+Add diced onions and carrots and cook until onions are translucent about 5-7 minutes.
+Add minced garlic and cook for another minute.

-Add lentils, broth and worcestershire sauce to pot and bring to a simmer.
+Add cooked lentils, broth and Worcester sauce to the pot and bring to a simmer.
 Add spinach, thyme, bay leaf, salt and pepper and simmer until broth is absorbed.
 Discard bay leaf.

-Transfer lentil mixture to 4 individual ramekins or a 1 quart baking dish and spread an even layer of sweet potato mixture on top.
+- Transfer lentil mixture to 4 individual ramekins or a baking dish and spread an even layer of sweet potato mixture on top.
 Bake for 20-25 minutes.
 Garnish with fresh thyme leaves if desired.